drvcodenta/drvcodenta/README.md

 Hi 👋,

 My name is Dhruv Trivedi, and I am an Information Technology undergrad with a strong passion for cybersecurity and open-source contributions.
 With six years of hands-on Linux experience, I am deeply interested in reverse engineering, ARM programming, Rust, and testing.
-While I am currently building foundational knowledge in kernel development, I am highly motivated to advance my expertise and contribute to securing systems at a low level.
+While I am currently building foundational knowledge in securing kernel development, I am highly motivated to join communities that create meaningful impact on our homosapien society

 ## Previous Projects, Open-Source Contributions and Achievements